Skip to content

 The Safety Principle

-The ultimate goal of all practice; the creation, maintenance, and recovery of a safe state for oneself and others.
+The ultimate goal: the creation, maintenance, and recovery of a safe state.

 Deep Dive →